The Person-Centred Approach to Counselling

 In the 1950s, Rogers proposed a form of therapy that focused on the clients' experience of themselves, as opposed to the counsellor being an expert and telling them what to do, or what was wrong with them.

-The therapy relied on the quality of the relationship between the counsellor and the client this is sometimes called a ‘way of being’ with the counsellor demonstrating what is known as the Core Conditions which form the basis of the relationship.
+The therapy relies on the quality of the relationship between the counsellor and the client.
+This is sometimes called a ‘way of being’, with the counsellor demonstrating what is known as the core conditions, which form the basis of the relationship.

 - Empathy (the counsellor trying to understand the client’s point of view)

 - Congruence (the counsellor being a genuine person)

 - Unconditional positive regard (the counsellor being non-judgemental)